-Database Access: Database Programming using JDBC, JDBC drivers, Studying Javax.sql.\ package, Connecting to database in PHP, Execute Simple Queries, Accessing a Database from a Servlet and JSP page.
+Database Access: Database Programming using JDBC, JDBC drivers, Studying Javax.sql. package, Accessing a Database from a Servlet.
+Introduction to JSP: The Problem with Servlet.
+The Anatomy of a JSP Page, JSP Processing.
+JSP Application Design with MVC Setting Up and JSP Environment.